0xPolygon/polygon-edge-docs/docs/consensus/pos-stake-unstake.md

 A chain that has previously been running in PoA mode, cannot be converted to a PoS chain during execution, and vice versa.

-The only way to switch IBFT mechanisms is to reset the chain and start it in the corresponding mode (PoA or PoS) from scratch.
+The only way to switch consensus mechanisms is to reset the chain and start it in the corresponding mode (PoA or PoS) from scratch.
 :::